For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • You're on an approved course

-• Aren't already getting similar funding for social work training (not including Student Finance).
+• You aren't already getting similar funding for social work training (not including Student Finance).

 How much money can you get?